-401-4.4 Hauling equipment.
+403-4.4 Hauling equipment.
 Trucks used for hauling asphalt shall have tight, clean, and smooth metal beds.
 To prevent the asphalt from sticking to the truck beds, the truck beds shall be lightly coated with a minimum amount of paraffin oil, lime solution, or other material approved by the RPR.
 Petroleum products shall not be used for coating truck beds.
 Each truck shall have a suitable cover to protect the mixture from adverse weather.
 When necessary, to ensure that the mixture will be delivered to the site at the specified temperature, truck beds shall be insulated or heated and covers shall be securely fastened.

-401-4.4.1 Material transfer vehicle (MTV).
-Material transfer vehicles used to transfer the material from the hauling equipment to the paver, shall use a self-propelled, material transfer vehicle with a swing conveyor that can deliver material to the paver without making contact with the paver.
+403-4.4.1 Material transfer vehicle (MTV).
+Material transfer Vehicles shall be required due to the improvement in smoothness and decrease in both physical and thermal segregation.
+To transfer the material from the hauling equipment to the paver, use a self-propelled, material transfer vehicle with a swing conveyor that can deliver material to the paver without making contact with the paver.
 The MTV shall be able to move back and forth between the hauling equipment and the paver providing material transfer to the paver, while allowing the paver to operate at a constant speed.
 The Material Transfer Vehicle will have remixing and storage capability to prevent physical and thermal segregation.

-401-4.5 Asphalt pavers.
+403-4.5 Asphalt pavers.
 Asphalt pavers shall be self-propelled with an activated heated screed, capable of spreading and finishing courses of asphalt that will meet the specified thickness, smoothness, and grade.
 The paver shall have sufficient power to propel itself and the hauling equipment without adversely affecting the finished surface.
 The asphalt paver shall be equipped with a control system capable of automatically maintaining the specified screed grade and elevation.